Book Review – Good Faith: Being a Christian When Society Thinks You’re Irrelevant and Extreme by David Kinnaman and Gabe Lyons

 David Kinnaman and Gabe Lyons try to tackle this matter in their book “Good Faith: Being a Christian When Society Thinks You’re Irrelevant and Extreme.”
 The authors perform a terrific job of opening the case that Christians need to step up and confront the world with Christ-like love.

 Kinnaman and Lyons also lay out some sobering data based on their research and show that this ain’t your grandparents’ church-lovin’ world we live in.
-It’s a culture where the idea of a God or morals really don’t matter too much to Gen Xers and Millennials (I really do dislike those terms, but still use those for argument’s sake), and anything we say that challenges their moral relativism is “bigoted.”
+It’s a culture where the idea of a God or morals really don’t matter too much to Gen Xers and Millennials (I really do dislike those terms, but still use them for argument’s sake), and anything we say that challenges their moral relativism is “bigoted.”
 What are we to do then?

 Yet at times this book treads much too close on the slippery slope of liberal theology, especially when it comes to racism and homosexuality.
 This books’ authors are WAY too lenient towards the act and the motivations behind homosexuality, to the point where they encourage Christian bakers to make cakes for gay couples just for the sake of making friends.
 Jesus wants us to love everyone with all of our hearts (even gays), but not at the expense of advocating sin!
 Christ said, “go and sin no more,” not, “congrats on your gay marriage!
 Please, why don’t you be my friend?”
 Let the reader beware.